LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/bestPractice.rst

 .. note::

      To avoid name-clash, CYMDISTToFMU concatenates the name of the output with the name of the node to make it unique.
-The new output name will have the form ``outputName_DeviceName``.
+The new output name will have the form ``outputName_NodeName``.